 “Maybe I should’ve stuck with acting” was my initial thought after taking my first film class.
-Yeah, I had no idea what I was doing.
-I thought I had made a mistake.

 And then I found my niche.